List of countries by total fertility rate

+Total fertility rate (TFR) is the expected number of children born per woman.
+Developing countries in Africa and the Middle East typically have the highest TFR, while developed economies, particularly those in Asia, are among the lowest.
+The TFR at which population is stable or growing, known as the replacement rate, is 2.2; below this is sub-replacement fertility.
+As of 2026, global TFR is 2.23, with the highest in Chad (5.84), Somalia (5.81), and DR Congo (5.80), and the lowest in Macau (0.70), Hong Kong (0.75), and South Korea (0.76).

 Methodology

 The first lists show the most recent year where there is published total fertility rate (TFR) data ranked by sovereign states and dependencies, and are ordered by organization type – intergovernmental, governmental, or non-governmental organization that searched, organized, and published the data.

-Countries are ranked by most recent years’ lists of the following types: